Quality Agents

 Parallel Track B (Tests):

-@qa-frontend: Write order form tests (based on spec)
+@qa-engineer: Write order form E2E tests (based on spec)

 Integration Point: